 Dir: Tom Hooper

 I suspect, given the colossal and continuing success of the stage production, that a film version of the Les Misérables musical has been long in the planning.
-What eludes me is how the reins were eventually handed to British director Tom Hooper and who, based on his previous work – most recently inexplicably Oscar winning barely elevated ITV drama The King's Speech – thought that he'd be equipped to handle something of this scope.
+What eludes me is how the reins were eventually handed to British director Tom Hooper and who, based on work like inexplicably Oscar winning, barely elevated, ITV drama The King's Speech, thought that he'd be equipped to handle something of this scope.

 Les Misérables is a difficult film to pin down as a critic, because some of its problems are hard to define.
 Take what I found to be one of the biggest issues; that the film never really manages to shake off its stage origins.
 I don't mean that in quite the usual way that people do when they call something 'stagy' (by which they usually mean a film that features characters sitting or standing and talking a lot in small sets).
 Les Misérables seems as though it should be more expansive than that; it spills out into the streets of Paris, and other parts of France besides, but still, it never feels cinematic, and that's largely down to the way that Tom Hooper has elected to shoot the film.